evilsocket/opensnitch/wiki/Rules.md

 ### Best practices

-- Allow DNS queries only to your configured DNS nameservers: ℹ️ DNS protocol can be used to exfiltrate information from local networks.
+- Allow DNS queries only to your configured DNS nameservers:

+  ⚠️ DNS protocol can be used to exfiltrate information from local networks.
   * Allow `systemd-resolved`, `dnsmasq`, dnscrypt-proxy`, etc, connect only to your DNS nameservers + port 53  + UID.
   * Besides allowing connections to remote DNS servers (9.9.9.9 for example), you may need to allow connections to localhost IPs (127.0.0.1, etc)
   * The easiest way would we to delete your existing systemd-resolve rule, let it ask you again to allow/deny it, click on the `[+]` button and then select from the pop-up `from this command line` __AND__ to IP x.x.x.x __AND___ to port xxx